Constrained Conditional Moment Restriction Models: AM Spaces

 \begin{definition} \rm A Banach space $\mathbf G$ with norm $\|\cdot\|_{\mathbf G}$ is a \emph{Banach lattice} if (i) $\mathbf G$ is a lattice under $\geq$, (ii) $\| x \|_{\mathbf G} \leq \|y\|_{\mathbf G}$ when $|x|\leq |y|$, (iii) \eqref{appA:eq2} and \eqref{appA:eq3} hold. \end{definition}

-An AM space, is then simply a Banach lattice in which the norm $\|\cdot\|_{\mathbf G}$ is such that the maximum of the norms of two positive elements is equal to the norm of the maximums of the two elements -- e.g. $L^\infty_P$ under pointwise ordering.
-The norm having such property is called the M-norm.
+An AM space is a Banach lattice in which the maximum of the norms of any two positive elements is equal to the norm of the maximums of the two elements.

 \begin{definition} \rm A Banach lattice $\mathbf G$ is called an AM space if for any elements $0\leq x, y \in \mathbf G$ it follows that $\|x\vee y\|_{\mathbf G} = \max\{\|x\|_{\mathbf G},\|y\|_{\mathbf G}\}$. \end{definition}